w5xd/NyeVikingPowerMonitor/README.md

 <p>
 In this retrofit design, the Forward and Reflected readings from the coupler are treated identically to each other in the circuits leading up to the analog to digital conversion.
 Each signal input is fed undivided into an ADC input on the Arduino through a 100K resistor.
-This signal path is used for best resolution at low RF power up until the digitized voltage exceeds the 5V maximum at the ADC.
+This signal path is used for best resolution at low RF power up until the digitized voltage exceeds the 5V maximum supported by the Arduino ADC inputs.
 The 100K resistor limits current under high power signals which can range up to about 15V for this coupler, or 26V for the OEM 3000W coupler.
-The same signal is voltage divided into a second ADC input channel, with the divider set to be enough to bring the highest measureable power (3000W) down below the 5V maximum that can be digitized in this Arduino circuit.
-The program in the sketch tries the undivided voltage first, notes if it is maxed out and tries again with the divided input.
+The forward power signal is also voltage divided into a second ADC input channel, with the divider set to be enough to bring the highest measureable power (3000W) down below the 5V maximum.
+The program in the sketch tries the undivided voltage first, notes if it is maxed out and then tries again with the divided input.
 This allocation of two ADC pins for each power input gives good low power resolution while still accommodating 3000W without overflowing the ADC.
 </p>

 <h2>Console DC Power</h2>
 <p>The DC power supply design here has one, but only one, important similarity to the OEM design: it can
 accept external DC input at (about) 12VDC, and seamlessly switchover to battery power when external DC is not present.
-The OEM design included four rechargable NiCad AA cells which served not only as the battery power source, but also as the voltage regulator to convert the 12VDC input to regulated ~5VDC on its PCB circuits.</p>
+The OEM design required four rechargable NiCad AA cells which served not only as the battery power source, but also as the voltage regulator in its circuit that converts 12VDC input to regulated ~5VDC.</p>

-This retrofit includes no recharging circuit, nor does it require any battery installed at all&mdash;they are optional.
+This retrofit, by contrast, includes no recharging circuit, nor does it require any battery installed at all&mdash;they are optional.
 The external DC jack accepts a range of input voltage from about 7VDC up to a maximum of 15V.
 Its battery power circuit, based on the LTC3525, works with pretty much any battery technology and voltage from about 1.0 VDC up to 5VDC.
 It can convert any battery voltage as low as 1V up to 5VDC, but, to repeat, there is no charger in this design.
 On the other hand, it hardly needs a charger.
-Ninety seconds after last detecting RF power present, the Arduino sketch puts the CPU into power down sleep mode, which consumes less than 100 micro Amps (uA).
+Ninety seconds after last detecting RF power present, the Arduino sketch puts the CPU into power down sleep mode, which consumes less than 10 micro Amps (uA).
 Even a very modest battery, a single AAA alkaline cell, will last for over 1000 hours of standby.
 The IC maintains a steady 5VDC power supply for the monitor as the battery loses voltage until the battery can no longer maintain about 1V at the LTC3525, at which point the IC shuts down.
-There is no off switch.
+There is no power on/off switch.
 It doesn't need one.

 The maximum number of AA or AAA cells in a battery for the LTC8525 part is <b>three</b>.
 This limit is necessary in order to stay below its 6VDC absolute maximum battery voltage input for the LTC8525.
-The OEM meter from Nye Viking houses 4 AA NiCads.
-That battery holder can be used, but one of the cells <b>must be replaced</b> with a dummy AA battery to stay within the ratings.
+The OEM meter from Nye Viking houses <b>four</b> AA NiCads.
+That battery holder can be retained in this retrofit, but it can only be used if one of the cells is replaced with a dummy AA cell.
 The original NiCads can be used (if they still work after all these years! but, again, only <i>three</i> of them) and they'll have to be recharged outside the meter.

 The seamless battery power switchover is implemented by Q5, Q6, and Q7.
 The first two are complimentary MOSFETs, P-channel